Analysis of what might be considered a ‘reasonable excuse’ for a delayed furlough claim

-Firms have also utilised the furlough scheme in order to support employees with increased care duties due to the pandemic, whether this be for children out of school or for vulnerable relatives suffering with illness.
+Firms have also utilised the furlough scheme to support employees with increased care duties due to the pandemic, whether this be for children out of school, or for vulnerable relatives suffering with illness.

-At Lockton, we are aware of how much a claim like this can impact the business.
-In a recent claim we received from an accountancy practice, the firm advised us that they should have made a submission but missed the deadline and, as a result, a claim was made against them amounting to over £100,000.
+At Lockton we are aware of how much a claim like this can impact the business.
+In a recent claim we received from an accountancy practice, the firm advised us that they should have made a submission but missed the deadline and as a result a claim was made against them.
+This claim amounted to over £100,000.

 HMRC will only accept claims beyond the relevant deadline if a firm has a reasonable excuse for missing that deadline.
 Any claim after the deadline will need to be made without delay as the reasonable excuse no longer applies.

 In the absence of what HMRC deems a ‘reasonable excuse’, firms who file late claims will be unable to secure furlough support for their clients from the government for the upcoming month, which could leave them at risk of financial damage.

 Should your clients wish to continue making use of this scheme before the September deadline, we recommend employing a highly organised approach, taking every possible step to work with your client to avoid making a late claim.